enthought/pyface/README.rst

 * Pygments for syntax highlighting in the Qt code editor widget.

 * some widgets may have additional optional dependencies.
-For example, the IPython shell widgets require IPython to be installed.